 Atira orbits the sun every 233 days (0.64 years), coming as close as 0.50 AU and reaching as far as 0.98 AU from the sun.
-Based on its brightness and the way it reflects light, Atira is probably between 1.461 to 3.266 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, Atira is probably between 1.401 to 3.134 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 Atira's orbit is 0.21 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.